 - Moisture: One of the most common soil tests is for moisture, and it’s used to determine whether the soil is draining well.
 Moisture meters usually have a gauge that allows the gardener to see if the soil is dry, moist, or wet.

-Soil test kits vary in accuracy, with professional lab tests ranking the most accurate of all.
+Soil test kits vary in accuracy, with professional lab tests ranking as the most accurate.
 The quality and composition of the soil may also vary from one end of the garden to the other based on the amount of light that a specific spot gets, whether leaves fall and decompose in one spot, or what types of plants were grown there in the past.
 For example, plants in the legume family, such as soybeans or clover, can add nitrogen to the soil.

 Speed of Results